junyuan-chen/posthdf/README.md

 using a parser specified by option `parser`.
 Users can provide their own parsers if desired.

-Please see the help files for details on syntax and more examples.
+Please see the help files for details on available options and more examples.

 ## Contributing